LucasColas/Digit-Guesser/README.md

 # Digit-Guesser

 GUI that uses AI to predict a drawn digit.
+The AI is a simple convolutionnal neural network (trained from scratch).
+The dataset was made by myself.
+I also used MNIST but with my dataset I got a better accuracy.

 ## How to use
 git clone :